hazelcast/hazelcast-code-samples/near-cache/fraud-detection/README.md

 #### `fraud-detection-client-with`

-This is a module for a client *with* a near-cache.
+This is a module for a client *with* a Near Cache.

-It is almost identical to `fraud-detection-client-without`, except that it's `hazelcast-client.xml` specifies a near-cache.
+It is almost identical to `fraud-detection-client-without`, except that it's `hazelcast-client.xml` specifies a Near Cache.

 These are the lines that are added: